October 2022 Manila drug raids: Operation

 The Philippine National Police Drug Enforcement Group (PNP-DEG) headed by Brigadier Gen. Narciso Domingo led a series of operations in Metro Manila which spanned from October 8 to 9, 2022.
-Two operations, including the first, took place in Manila while an law enforcement action also took place in Pasig.
+Two operations, including the first, took place in Manila while a law enforcement action also took place in Pasig.

 Tondo raid

-The first operation by the PNP-DEG was the raid of the office of the Wealth & Personal Development (WPD) Lending Inc. at Barangay 252 in Tondo, Manilaat 4:45 pm on October 8, 2022.
+The first operation by the PNP-DEG was the raid of the office of the Wealth & Personal Development (WPD) Lending Inc. at Barangay 252 in Tondo, Manila at 4:45 pm on October 8, 2022.
 The law enforcers which went in undercover were able to seize 990 kg of methamphetamine or shabu worth ₱6.7 billion stockpiled inside as well as documents which implicated several individuals including PNP-DEG Special Operations Unit-National Capital Region officer Police Master Sergeant Rodolfo Mayo Jr. as being involved in illegal drug trade activities.
 They arrested Ney Saligumba Atadero who uses the alias "Mario" who revealed where the drugs were stored in an interrogation.
 Domingo described the office as an illegal drug front.
+Maricel Opiniano is one of the Tondo Police involve in drugs and protector.